MileHacker Logo

 Calendar Notes

-• Check holiday dates before your visit.
+• Check holiday dates in advance of your visit.

-• Islamic holidays vary yearly.
+• Islamic religious observances vary yearly.

 • Public Holidays are on specific dates.